Mari Kurismaa

-Mari Kurismaa (born 19 April 1956 in Pärnu) is an Estonian interior architect and painter.
+Mari Kurismaa (born 19 April 1956) is an Estonian interior architect and painter.

-In 1979 she graduated from Estonian State Art Institute in interior architecture.
+In 1979, she graduated from the Estonian State Art Institute in interior architecture.

-1980s and 1990s she was focused on painting.
-In the late 1990s he focused again on interior architecture.
-Since 2002 she is working at OÜ Stuudio Kurismaa.
+During 1980s and 1990s she focused on painting.
+In the late 1990s she focused again on interior architecture.
+Since 2002, she is working at OÜ Stuudio Kurismaa.

-Since 1987 she is a member of Estonian Artists' Union.
+Since 1987, she is a member of the Estonian Artists' Union.
 She is married to artist Kaarel Kurismaa.